peter88213/nvhelp-de/source/getting_started.rst

 Eine dramaturgische Struktur aufbauen
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-However, you can also start on a more abstract level and first create and
+However kann man also start on a more abstract level and first create and
 describe stages like acts or steps in order to later insert the sections as
 scenes.
 For this, you first create at least one chapter.
 Then create your stages.